lpan/lpan.github.io/_posts/2017-08-19-what-i-learnt-from-viw.md

 * Hard to test (functions are not pure).

 Unidirectional UI pattern is an attempt of **data-driven programming** in the UI world.
-Instead of making a series effects right away in respond to the incoming events, we do data transformation first.
+Instead of making a series of effects right away in respond to the incoming events, we do data transformation first.
 Then we emit all the effects based on the newly transformed data (push effects to the edges).
 In other words, instead of *do incrementCounter!* and then *do renderNewTodo!*, we "mutate" a data